Author: James Hurman | Reading Time: 6-7 minutes.

 And yeah, that’s emotional stuff.
 But it’s not fluffy, irrational emotional stuff.
 It’s speaking to two very rational emotions – trust and hope.
 Trust in you that you’re genuinely motivated to make your product as good as it can be, and hope that with you they can be part of making their life and others’ better.
 There’s nobody who doesn’t want those things.
 And you’ve got those things.

 This article has been reproduced here with the authors permission from a previous article published in 2019.
 It’s even more relevant today.
-If you like what you’ve read here then check out the Brand Strategy in a Day Project to be published shortly.
+If you like what you’ve read here then check out the Brand Strategy in a Day Project published by Visible Pathway.